stokedover9k/synth-proj/README.md

 +	synth.ScalePlayer

 	> Plays scales first as a mode of the original scale and then as a scale reconstructed from the mode's first frequency.

++	gui.DemoShowScales

+	> A GUI app that shows and plays several scales.

 Run them with no arguments to see the usage message.